Bethersden Primary School

 Class Teacher (Tuesday - Friday): Mrs Katharine Watson

-Learning Support: Ms Williams, Ms Perkins, Mrs Batt
+Learning Support: Ms Williams, Ms Perkins

 Our Learning Environment

-Learning in Term 5
+Learning in Term 6

 English

-Over the next 6 weeks, Orca Class will be studying a thrilling adventure called ‘The Explorers’ by Katherine Rundell.
+Over the next 5 weeks, Orca Class will continue to study the thrilling adventure story ‘The Explorers’ by Katherine Rundell.
 Set in the 1940s, this story follows the experiences of four children, who crash-land in the Amazon rainforest after a plane malfunction.
 They must learn to survive in the wild, facing challenges like finding food and shelter.
-The story explores themes of survival, friendship and the importance of the environment.
-In connection with the whole school value of ‘Creativity’, the children will participate in a series of drama workshops linked to parts of the story, before creating their own narratives.
+Whilst creating interlinked narratives, the children will participate in a series of drama workshops linked to the complex relationships between the children and 'The Explorer'.

 Reading

 As well-developed reading skills are vital to enable children to access all areas of the primary curriculum, this term, the children will use their reading skills to answer a range of VIPER linked to non-fiction and poetry.
-Year 6 will also be exploring a selection of Reading SATs style questions and familiarising themselves with the expectations of this test.

 Your child will also continue to bring home a reading folder, which will contain a Homework Diary and a fiction/non-fiction book.
 We ask that they read for 20 mins each day and we would be grateful if the record could be signed to show that this has taken place.
 In this way, we hope to enthuse the children and make them realise that books can open up a world of endless possibilities.